Haiti Business Development

 LSM OPERATES CONCRETE PRODUCTS, CONSTRUCTION, SOLAR, AND AUTOMOTIVE BUSINESSES IN HAITI FOR THE PURPOSE OF HELPING VULNERABLE CHILDREN THRIVE AND BLESS OTHERS

-LSM operates multiple businesses in Haiti for the purpose of creating revenue streams to support LSM’s ongoing work to help vulnerable kids, as well as to provide sustainable jobs to local Haitians and the young adults from our Homes of Hope.
-LSM’s businesses raise the bar for what commerce in Haiti can look like by providing uniquely superior products and service.
-Revitalizing local commerce and inspiring high standards for customer service are key to lifting communities.
+LSM operates multiple sustainable businesses in Haiti for the purpose of creating revenue streams to support LSM’s ongoing work to help vulnerable kids, as well as to provide sustainable jobs to local Haitians and the young adults from our Homes of Hope.
+LSM’s sustainable businesses raise the bar for what commerce in Haiti can look like by providing great products and service.
+Revitalizing local commerce and inspiring high standards for service are key to lifting communities.

 CONCRETE BLOCKS & AGGREGATES

-We also have a 10-acre Business Office in Les Cayes, which serves as a research and development center for new business startups, as well as a permanent storefront for several of these businesses.
-These provide valuable employment in the Haitian community, and one hundred percent of the profits from these businesses are used to help vulnerable children.
+We also have a 10-acre Business Office in Les Cayes, which serves as a research and development center for new sustainable business startups, as well as a permanent storefront for several of these businesses.
+These offer sustainable jobs in the Haitian community, and one hundred percent of the profits from these businesses are used to help vulnerable children.

 RESEARCH & DEVELOPMENT

-Research and Development, a division within our Business Office, provides a laboratory for future business ventures where we develop potential LSM products and experiment with various business models and services.
+Research and Development, a division within our Business Office, provides a laboratory for future business ventures where we develop new products, new sustainable business models, and new renewable energy services.

-LSM’S Construction and Maintenance Teams have tackled projects ranging from building Homes of Hope and offices to digging wells, constructing bridges and walls, and more.
+LSM’S Construction and Maintenance Teams have tackled projects ranging from building Homes of Hope and offices to digging wells, constructing bridges and walls, and installing solar panels and other renewable energy solutions.
 Any time we begin a new innovation in Haiti, LSM Construction is the team we count on to make our vision into reality from digital blueprint to grand opening and every step in between.